Adyen/adyen-ios/README.md

 pod 'Adyen/SwiftUI'       // SwiftUI apps specific module.
 ```

-:warning: _`Adyen/AdyenWeChatPay` and `AdyenWeChatPayInternal` modules doesn't support any simulators and can only be tested on a real device._
+:warning: _`Adyen/AdyenWeChatPay` doesn't support any simulators and can only be tested on a real device._

 ### Carthage